What Is Black Hat SEO? A Definition for beginners.

 “Is the work that I’m doing adding value to the user or am I just doing this for search engines to see? ” is a litmus test on whether an SEO tactic would go against a search engine’s webmaster guideline.
 If no value is added to the user, but rankings are likely to increase, then your decisions are highly likely to be black hat.
-The same test can be applied to to paid search practices to determine whether an activity is considered black hat ppc.
+The same test can be applied to paid search practices to determine whether an activity is considered black hat PPC.

 Recognized Black Hat SEO Tactics

 Do not exercise following practices if you want to stay on board with Google and other search engines-

 Reporting a Competitor (or Negative SEO)